datavizweb/async-rl-tensorflow/README.md

     $ pip install tqdm gym[all]

-To train a model for Breakout:
+To train a model for SpaceInvaders:

 (in progress)